theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 {: .box-tip }
 **Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Power Automate, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).

-### Other Prerequisites
-- When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
-For more information about yunIO networking settings, see [yunIO Networking Scenarios](https://kb.theobald-software.com/yunio/networking).

 ### Configuring a yunIO Custom Connector in Power Automate